lwdai/Strain/README.md

 # Benchmark:

 The runtime of the auction is O(s^2) where s is the number of suppliers.
 With 5 suppliers, the auction takes about 4 minutes.
+Using 20-bit int price reduces the auction time to about 3 minutes.
+Adding some precomputation in the key distribution saves another ~5 seconds.

 # Pitfalls:
 proof_eval and verify_eval are executed, but they don't actually work against malicious adversaries.